 It was bad enough that I was walking around with my upper torso bent at a precise 45-degree angle, but now I needed to pay double to stand up straight?
-I do not think so, Pharmaceutical Company Marketing Department.
-I am onto your tricky ways.
+I do not think so, the Pharmaceutical Company Marketing Department.
+I am in your tricky ways.

 A few hours later, a couple of tablets and some deep and meaningful time spent with a heat pack, my spine gradually straightened up and gingerly, and very tentatively, I was able to resume a stance that made me look less neanderthal-like.

 But my short and vivid experience has taught me something.